 I took a NLP

 course on hypnotic sales techniques.
-I was hypnotized a lot by the
+I was hypnotized by the

-trainer and by other students.
+trainer and students.
 Soon, love and spirituality were just word games ...

 my wife and I divorced ... she got a restraining order to stop me seeing

-our children ... but my sales definitely improved.
+our children ... but my sales did improve.
 Canada

 There are consequences to